hex-digital/starter-nuxt3-base/docs/START-HERE.md

 Technical Reference has documentation on actual technical implementation, API schemas, codebase dependencies, and any other technical information that would be good to know.

-Note that the `~/features` directory is unique, in that each feature has its own Documentation.
+Note that the `~/app-modules` directory is unique, in that each module has its own Documentation.